NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 As per the internal discussion above, we pass the cloth particles (which like my VerletClothSolver project are just defined as unique vertex positions) to this class, which then calculates the current normals (using neighbouring particles based on index information) this is then serialized into the Vertex Data array (VBO) the Indices only need to be set once to the EBO (when the cloth state is first built as we don't have changing cloth topology here).

+Primitive Derivate of new class (based on Primitive ?) : This class can be based on the current Primitive class (its code, not derived), but with optimized updated the positions and normal data and using indexed drawing per particle via tris indices.
+Or we could try and extend the primitive class via inheritance to define the cloth_mesh class, as its setup quite well to be extended, the render method is virtual so we can implemented indexed drawing, we can make the create_buffers() function virtual and both call the primitive version and then also create the EBOs here internally.
+We still need the VAO and VBO defined in Primitive anyway, then  can add our cloth specific attribute calculation member functions within this, worth a shot before creating a brand new class based off Primitive's code anyway for code reuse sake.
+I mean for perf sake we could just write a custom class with no runtime polymorphism / virtual at all, but will try this primitive derived class first.
+Actually, no I am going to create a custom class, because Primitive depends on passing Vert array to it, whereas we will be passing particles that then need to be serialized into the VAO so it makes more sense just to rewrite it for what we need.